Little chocolate s’mores pies. YES.

 1. Graham cracker crust – you know exactly how to make my favorite graham cracker crust by now.
 Press the crust into tartlet pans.
 If you do not have individual tartlet pans, use a cupcake pan– and make sure you use cupcake wrappers!
 You can also make this into a 9-inch tart using a tart pan.

-2. Chocolate ganache filling – two easy steps.
+2. Chocolate ganache filling.
+This is an upgraded chocolate ganache with a smooth buttery texture.
 First, heat cream.
 Second, pour hot cream over chopped chocolate + butter.
 These three ingredients make a smooth, rich, almost illegal tasting chocolate filling.
 See what I mean?

 3. Marshmallow topping – it tastes like fluffy, puffy, cloud-like, sweet marshmallows.
 The topping is similar to marshmallow creme, but isn’t quite as dense.
 It’s fluffy and airy–just like marshmallows– and is made from gently heating and whisking sugar, egg whites, and cream of tartar.